Common dolphin: Captivity

 Common dolphins are not common in captivity.
 Despite this, on multiple occasions, a beached common dolphin in California was nursed back to health at SeaWorld San Diego, but deemed unfit to release back to the ocean.
 These common dolphins remained at SeaWorld with the bottlenose dolphin exhibit.
 On one occasion, a male common dolphin managed to impregnate one of the female bottlenose dolphins in the exhibit, leading to four hybrid births.
 One of the resulting common dolphin/bottlenose dolphin hybrids remained at SeaWorld, San Diego (alternately under the name Cindy or Bullet) while the other (named CJ) was kept at Discovery Cove, and was moved to SeaWorld Orlando in 2016.
 In 2024, the species returned to SeaWorld San Diego after a pair of rescued common dolphins were stranded on local beaches.
 Despite serious injuries and malnutrition, both survived, and due to their young age and necessary recovery they were deemed unreleasable.
 They were named Cardiff and Chance and now reside permanently at the park.

 Other than at SeaWorld, at least 90 common dolphins are known to have been captured from the wild and kept in captivity.
 Captured common dolphins are said to be difficult to keep in captivity.

 The behavior of captive common dolphins is not very well studied.
-However, a study was conducted in New Zealand of common dolphin reacting to swimmers at Marineland of New Zealand.
-Unlike bottlenose dolphins (which demonstrated antagonistic or sexual behaviors), the common dolphins retreated to the refuge center of the pool, where swimmers were not allowed.
+However, a study was conducted in New Zealand of common dolphins reacting to swimmers at Marineland of New Zealand.
+The common dolphins retreated to the refuge center of the pool, where swimmers were not allowed.
 They did not leave the refuge section until the swimmers left.
 The dolphins also surfaced much more frequently, which is a possible indicator of stress.
 Aggressive and playful behavior among the dolphins decreased when swimmers were present.
 This behavior is consistent with wild common dolphins off of New Zealand, as they actively avoid swimmers.